A Quantum Multiparty Packing Lemma and the Relay Channel: Application to the Classical-Quantum Relay Channel

 and

-where $\rho_{U X_1 X_2 B_2 B_3}$ is given by \cref{eq:cqStatePartialDecode}.
-Then, $\lim_{b \to \infty} S(b)$ exists and is equal to $S$. \end{prp} Note that the bounds that define $S$ do not match the bounds given for instance in~\cite{elgamal2011network} since we do not first decode $P$ and thereby $Q$, but instead jointly decode to obtain all of $P,Q$.
-However, in the end we will still obtain the same lower bound on the capacity. \begin{proof} For reference, we list the bounds:
+where $\rho_{U X_1 X_2 B_2 B_3}$ is given by~\cref{eq:cqStatePartialDecode}.
+Then, $\lim_{b \to \infty} S(b)$ exists and is equal to $S$. \end{prp} Note that the bounds that define $S$ do not match the bounds given for instance in~\cite{elgamal2011network} since we do not first decode $P$ and thereby $Q$, but instead jointly decode to obtain all messages simultaneously.
+However, in the end we still obtain the same lower bound on the capacity. \begin{proof} For reference, we list the bounds:

 and